LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_API.rst

 (:c:func:`SUNNonlinSolSetSysFn`) is required.
 All other set functions are optional.

-.. c:function:: int SUNNonlinSolSetSysFn(SUNNonlinearSolver NLS, SUNNonlinSolSysFn SysFn)
+.. c:function:: SUNErrCode SUNNonlinSolSetSysFn(SUNNonlinearSolver NLS, SUNNonlinSolSysFn SysFn)

    This *required* function is used to provide the nonlinear solver with the function defining the nonlinear system.
 This is the function